Cozy mystery: Content

-Cozy mysteries do not employ any but the mildest profanity.
-The murders take place off stage, frequently involve relatively bloodless methods such as poisoning and falls from great heights.
-The wounds that are inflicted on the victim are never dwelt on and are seldom used as clues.
-Sexual activity, even between married characters, is ever only gently implied and is never directly addressed, and the subject is frequently avoided altogether.

-The cozy mystery usually takes place in a town, village, or other community small (or otherwise insular) enough to make it believable that all the principal characters know and may well have long-standing social relationships with one another.
-The amateur detective is usually a gregarious, well-liked individual, who gets the community members to talk freely about one another.
-There is usually at least one very knowledgeable, nosy, yet reliable character in the book who is intimately familiar with the personal history and interrelationships of everyone in the town and can fill in the blanks of the puzzle to enable the amateur detective to solve the case.
+Cozy mysteries typically take place in a town, village, or other small, insular community where the main characters know each other and have long-standing social relationships.
+The amateur detective is usually well-liked and gets the community members to talk freely about one another.
+Usually, at least one knowledgeable, nosy, yet reliable character knows everyone's personal history and interrelationships and can fill in the blanks to help the amateur detective solve the case.

 Cozy mystery series frequently have a prominent thematic element introduced by the detective's job, pet or hobby.
 Diane Mott Davidson's mysteries, for example, revolve around cooking, Parnell Hall's around crossword puzzles, and Charlotte MacLeod's "Sarah Kelling" series around art.
 Other series focus on topics including fishing, golfing, hiking, fashion, antiques, and interior decoration.
-Cat-lovers are well represented among the ranks of cozy-mystery detectives, notably in the work of Lilian Jackson Braun and Rita Mae Brown; herbalists appear frequently (of whom the best known is Ellis Peters' medieval sleuth Brother Cadfael).
+Cat-lovers are well represented among the ranks of cozy-mystery detectives, notably in the work of Lilian Jackson Braun and Rita Mae Brown; herbalists appear frequently (of whom the best known is Ellis Peters' medieval sleuth, Brother Cadfael).
 There are also cozy mystery series with themes of Christmas, Easter, and other holidays.

 While de-emphasis on sex and violence, emphasis on puzzle-solving over suspense, the setting of a small town, and a focus on a hobby or occupation are characteristic elements of cozy mysteries, the boundaries of the subgenre remain vague.